1994 Bradford South by-election

-The 1994 Bradford South by-election was a by-election held in England on 9 June 1994 for the House of Commons constituency of Bradford South in West Yorkshire.
+The 1994 Bradford South by-election was a by-election held in England on 9 June 1994 for the UK House of Commons constituency of Bradford South in West Yorkshire.

 The seat had become vacant on the death in a car accident on 12 April of the Labour Member of Parliament (MP) Bob Cryer, who had represented the constituency since the 1987 general election.

 The Labour candidate, Gerry Sutcliffe, held the seat for his party with a much increased majority.